DataDog/browser-sdk/packages/logs/README.md

 ### Define multiple loggers

-The Datadog browser logs SDK contains a default logger, but it is possible to define different loggers.
+The Datadog Browser SDK for Logs contains a default logger, but it is possible to define different loggers.

 #### Create a new logger

-After the Datadog browser logs SDK is initialized, use the API `createLogger` to define a new logger:
+After the Datadog Browser SDK for Logs is initialized, use the API `createLogger` to define a new logger:

 ```typescript
 createLogger (name: string, conf?: {